 A realistic sense of what they want and how to work with others to achieve their goals

 This process supports self-advocates and their families to constructively express dissatisfaction and contribute to creative solutions to problems existing in human service systems.

 As one of the largest collective voices representing autism, Autism Ontario and its network of staff and volunteers across the province are dedicated to providing quality information and education, supporting research and advocating for programs and services for the autism community.
-It is our objective to provide people with ASD and their families practical strategies to support their role as advocates as they navigate the system.
+It is our objective to provide people on the autism spectrum and their families practical strategies to support their role as advocates as they navigate the system.